 What are clinical trials?

-Doctors and scientists are always looking for better ways to care for patients with parathyroid cancer.
+Doctors and scientists are always looking for better ways to care for people with parathyroid cancer.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Deciding to join a clinical trial

-Patients decide to participate in clinical trials for many reasons.
-For some patients, a clinical trial is the best treatment option available.
+People decide to participate in clinical trials for many reasons.
+For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating parathyroid cancer.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with parathyroid cancer.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating parathyroid cancer.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future people with parathyroid cancer.

 Patient safety and informed consent

 To join a clinical trial, people must participate in a process known as informed consent.
 During informed consent, the doctor should:

 Describe all of the treatment options so that the person understands how the new treatment differs from the standard treatment.

 List all of the risks of the new treatment, which may or may not be different than the risks of standard treatment.

 Explain what will be required of each person in order to participate in the clinical trial, including the number of doctor visits, tests, and the schedule of treatment.